Collusion-proof Auction Design using Side Information: Preliminaries

-Let $b = (b_1, \cdots, b_M)$ and $v = (v_1, \cdots, v_M)$ be the bid and true valuation vectors, respectively, where $b_i$ is the bid received from bidder $i$.
-Designing an auction mechanism comprises two components: (1) an allocation scheme $x_i(b)$, and (2) a payment scheme $p_i(b)$ for each bidder $i$.
-These are determined before the bids are collected.
+We consider a single-item, multiple-unit auction, where $r$ identical copies of the same item are being sold.
+There are $m$ single-minded bidders, each of whom desires at most one item.
+Bidder $i$ has a private valuation $v_i$ for the item, bids $b_i$ for the item, and is charged payment $p_i$ on winning it.
+Define the bid $b = (b_1, \cdots, b_\textsc{m})$ and true valuation vectors $v = (v_1, \cdots, v_\textsc{m})$, respectively, and let $\mathsf{M}$ with $|\mathsf{M}| = m$ be the set of all bidders.
+Designing an auction mechanism comprises choosing two components: an allocation scheme $x_i(b) \in \{0,1\}$, and a payment scheme $p_i(b)\in\mathbb{R}$ for each bidder $i$.
+These allocation and payment schemes must be specified before the bids are collected, the design of an auction mechanism generally relates to participants' utilities: